 What Does this Mean for Your Community?

-This renewed focus on infrastructure could possibly lead to an increase in the volume of public works projects and asset management opportunities for your community.
+This renewed focus on infrastructure could possibly lead to an increase in the volume of public works projects and capital investment opportunities for your community.
 The Cityworks platform (Cityworks AMS, Cityworks PLL, and more)—coupled with Esri ArcGIS—can help your organization track and manage all your assets and field work in an intuitive way.
 Whether you are inventorying lead piping or repaving a road, Cityworks and ArcGIS allow you to create a system of record that organize, manage, and maintain your infrastructure data and workflows.